-I was 35, a Clinical Engineer (CE) for 6 years, and in the midst of discovering my professional identify when my ‘aha moment’ came.
+I was 35, a Clinical Engineer (CE) for 6 years, and in the midst of discovering my professional identity when my ‘aha moment’ came.
 When did yours come, or has it yet?
 A life-changing experience … where did mine happen?
 The year was 1985 in Asunción, Paraguay.
 Why there, and why then?
 For that, we need background.

 Five months later, at high speed at night, I found out about my persistent eye challenges previously undetected.
-As this was early 1975 and our military involvement in Vietnam was ending, my Navy superiors determined I find another way to serve.
+As this was early 1975 and my country’s military involvement in Vietnam was ending, my Navy superiors determined I should find another way to serve.
 This I appealed for six months but was left … off flight-status.
 It was a time for deep reflection, a time to ask God for guidance, and I did.
 Coming back to an earlier focus, I felt led to the biomedical engineering-BME field, to use my background in engineering and management to serve.
 For my remaining Navy commitment, I was given an opportunity to teach systems engineering at USNA by day, including flight simulation.
-By night, I was able to enter nearby Johns Hopkins BME program and was quickly overwhelmed by the breadth of this emerging field, yet deeply satisfied.
+By night, I was able to enter nearby Johns Hopkins University’s BME program and was quickly overwhelmed by the breadth of this emerging field, yet deeply satisfied.
 Clearly, lifelong training would be required.

-I was able to do this volunteer work with my wife, beginning the year we were married (10 days after college graduation) and it quickly became a key focus of our personal time.
+I was able to do this kind of volunteer work with my wife, beginning the year we were married (10 days after college graduation) and it quickly became a key focus of our personal time.
 As I worked with kids in a faith-based community organization, I heard their difficult questions about life, and was drawn to Biblical values to help address the many challenges kids face.
 This framework had also caused my worldview to expand to see all races and cultures of equal value to God.
 So when my hospital in 1985 wanted to send me to Paraguay for two weeks to assist a ‘missions’ hospital, I was excited for this opportunity.
 The hospital in Asunción was building a new wing and making many medical equipment decisions; here was a natural opportunity to explore using my skills in another environment, unique in its own ways, and with many different kinds of challenges.

 Those two weeks, as I stayed with the (delightful gringo) hospital administrator and his family, I saw our CE profession in new light, my ‘aha moment’.
 Yes, we were about improving the quality of healthcare and lowering costs, but more than that … we were part of giving hope to communities, making healthcare discoveries and emerging technologies available in practical ways to brothers and sisters from all over.
 I was hooked!